apparena/docs/docs/api/090-companies.rst

 GET /companies/:companyId/apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Receive a collection of apps owned by your company.
+    Receive a collection of apps owned by a company specified by :companyId.

-|   *Available queries*
+|   *Query parameters*
 |       page
 |       items
 |       fields